practicalli/learn-clojure/docs/introduction/learning-path.md

 Often starting to ask questions of the community is an effective way of solving the problem yourself.
 Asking specific questions helps the community help you.
 Posting the specifics of the solution helps the community grow.

-!!!
+Clojurians Slack community is very active and the Clojurians Zulip community is specifically active around data science.

+???
 HINT "In-person Code Dojo events"
     A local Clojure community may run [Code Dojo events](https://londonclojurians.org/code-dojo/) which are an excellent way to learn and practice with others. e.g. [London Clojurians](https://meetup.com/london-clojurians)

     The Clojure dojo is a collaborative way to learn Clojure/ClojureScript through practice.
 The aim is to learn a little more than before you started.